Registering a new trial?

 Methods used to generate the sequence in which subjects will be randomised (sequence generation)

-Simple randomisation using a randomisation table created by computer software
+Simple randomisation using a randomisation table created by an independent investigator using computer software

 Masking / blinding